lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 **Parameters for the new column, needed to plot different filter bands in different colors**

 2.5.
 In the results view, see the new column in a numeric format: the corresponding ASCII value of the character in the ``band`` column.
-In the figure below, the new column named ``bands_ascii`` is marked with a red arrow
+In the figure below, the new column named ``bands_ascii`` is marked with a red arrow.

 .. figure:: /_static/portal_tut05_step02c.png
     :name: portal_tut05_step02c